Introduction

 Btrfs/Snapper/GRUB Integration

 CachyOS also configures the GRUB menu to allow selection of read-only bootable snapshots.
+This capability is provided by the grub-btrfs, which adds a menu item in the main GRUB submenu to list available read-only Snapper Btrfs snapshots.
+Selecting a snapshot allows users to further select from kernel images available in the snapshot.
 The following set of images shows the menu, which incidentally has a very nice theme in my opinion.

 Periodic and Boot Automatic Snapshot Creation